thehig/anchor-to-markdown/readme.md

 ### Example config.json

 > Include and Exclude are regexes that will be matched (ignoring case) against an individual bookmarks url and text.
-Include is matched before exclude
+Exclude is matched before include

 ```json
 {